ShirinStar/quick-guess/README.md

   }
 }
 ```
- Also, learned about HTML canvas, used counters, Math.random CSS.
+ Also, learned about HTML Canvas, used counters, Math.random to generate Random words from ore-exsited Array and worked with CSS animation and flex-box.

 ## Issues and Resolutions
 One of the biggest problems I encountered in this project was to connect the canvas to the touch screen of the mobile device.
 Before starting I was sure that the connection between the mouse and the movement of the finger would be similar and simple, but I was wrong it took me a while to find the solution for this problem, part of it was taken from this tutorial: http://bencentra.com/code/2014/12/05/html5-canvas-touch-events.html